-This report provides a snapshot assessment on the current use of metrics in corporate security management.
-The topic of security metrics is an obvious one for the Security Executive Council (SEC) since we have been relentless in our pursuit of enterprise-wide security metrics and performance measurement since publishing Measures and Metrics in Corporate Security: Communicating Business Value in 2007.
+This 2014 report provides a snapshot assessment of the current use of metrics in corporate security management.
+The topic of security metrics is an obvious one for the Security Executive Council (SEC) since we have been relentless in our pursuit of enterprise-wide security metrics and performance measurement since first publishing Measures and Metrics in Corporate Security: Communicating Business Value.

-In other trend or state of the industry reports the SEC creates we strive to gather information from many sources in order to examine different views, models, data sets and research output, opinions, and events.
-However, in this case there is very little publicly shared information about enterprise security measures and metrics.
+In other trend or state-of-the-industry reports the SEC creates, we strive to gather information from many sources in order to examine different views, models, data sets and research output, opinions, and events.
+However, there is very little publicly shared information about enterprise security measures and metrics.
 Therefore, this report will rely mostly on the collective knowledge the SEC has amassed over the last ten years working with security practitioners at the executive level.

-We have collaborated with over a hundred organizations and several hundred security practitioners during this time span.
-We have conducted internal research, engaged in peer benchmarks, and worked on helping build security measures and metrics programs for security leaders who see the value for their organizations.
-To broadcast information to others outside of our constituency we have created books, articles, blogs, executive-level presentations, and the first ever business case study on the topic.
+We have collaborated with over 100 organizations and several hundred security practitioners during this time span.
+We have conducted internal research, engaged in peer benchmarks, and helped build security measures and metrics programs for security leaders who see the value for their organizations.
+To broadcast information to others outside of our constituency, we have created books, articles, blogs, executive-level presentations, and the first-ever business case study on the topic.
 The information in this report is a result of this work.
 We hope by the second edition there will be more available information on the work others have done and shared in the field of corporate security metrics.